Self-Care and Emotional Health in Ministry

 The Discipline of Relational Boundaries

 Boundaries are not walls built out of selfishness; they are fences built out of love to protect your capacity to serve long-term.
 This involves being clear about available office hours, protecting days off, limiting digital communication after certain times, and setting realistic expectations about your availability.
-Protecting your family time, as mandated by the leadership qualifications (1 Timothy 3:4, NKJV), is a non-negotiable boundary.
+Protecting your family time is a non-negotiable boundary (1 Timothy 3:4).

 The Role of Community and Accountability